 From A Wiki of Ice and Fire

-The Citadel is a complex of buildings in Oldtown that serves as headquarters to the order of the maesters.
-It is where they convene, study, and train new members, and it is also the residence of the archmaesters.
+The Citadel is where the maesters convene, study, and train new members, and it is also the residence of the archmaesters.
 House Hightower played an integral role in the foundation of the Citadel and continue to be strong patrons of learning.
 The Citadel is funded by taxes from Oldtown and payments from lords for the service of maesters.

 The Citadel lies on the Honeywine, where its towers and domes are connected with arching stone bridges.
 Houses and stalls sit on the bridges.
 The gates are flanked by a pair of tall green sphinxes with the bodies of lions, the wings of eagles and the tails of serpents.
 One has the face of a man, the other a woman.